 ECHO is a Christian, non-profit dedicated to the fight against world hunger.
-Our primary mandate is to strengthen the ministries of those working with smallholder farmers or urban gardeners in developing countries through agricultural resources and skills.
-Through our Regional Impact Centers (Thailand, Tanzania, & Burkina Faso) and our Head Office & Global Farm (Florida), we strive to offer assistance to students, nationals, missionaries, development workers, and Peace Corps Volunteers so they are more effective.
+Our primary mandate is to strengthen the ministries of those working with smallholder farmers or urban gardeners in developing countries through agricultural resources, skills, and trainings.
+Through our Regional Impact Centers (Thailand, Tanzania, & Burkina Faso) and our Global Office & Farm (Florida), we strive to offer assistance to students, national pastors, farmers, missionaries, and development workers, so they are more effective.